-The outstanding rental guarantees at the date of 31 December 2022, are rental guarantees agreements-regarding the office projects .BIG, Wronia and the HUB for resp. the not leased office and parking spaces.
+The outstanding rental guarantees at the date of 31 December 2023, are rental guarantees agreements regarding the office projects BIG, Wronia 31 and the Warsaw HUB for resp. the not leased office and parking spaces.
 Rental guarantee agreements have a period of 5 years.
-In this respect, the remaining rental guarantee provision amounts to 3,300 KEUR in the consolidated financial statements at 31/12/2022.
+In this respect, the remaining rental guarantee provision amounts to 2,616 KEUR in the consolidated financial statements at 31/12/2023.

-In prior year a total rental guarantee provision of 283 KEUR was recognised regarding two office projects (.BIG and Wronia) for resp. the not leased office and parking spaces.
+In prior year a total rental guarantee provision of 3,300 KEUR was recognised regarding two office projects (.BIG ,Wronia 31 and the Warsaw HUB) for resp. the not leased office and parking spaces.